-Writer’s Note: This was written last Mother’s Day, but bears repeating.
+Writer’s Note: This was written on a Mother’s Day past, but bears repeating.
 Beauty of a mother only grows as the years go by.
-Here’s to my mom, another year beautiful.
+Here’s to my mom, now in her ninth decade and another year beautiful.
 Happy Mother’s Day!

 As I scoured my computer for the perfect photo of my mom on this Mother’s Day, I found many pictures, some old and some new.
 Having a hard time choosing between one from her youth or one more recent, I decided to create a “then and now” and was quite happy with the results.
 I actually had a hard time taking my eyes off of the pictures, giving credence to the old saying “a picture is worth a thousand words.”